lorrli274/next/courses/original/Database Fundamentals/Activities/Databases/02-Basic Commands.md

-There are a number of commmands you can use to explore the schema of your database.
+There are a number of commands you can use to explore the schema of your database.
 Below are some of these commands, and then a list of  tasks for you to complete.

 The command to show the names of the databases you currently have access to is below: